Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Sphenoiditis: treatment

 Acute and chronic sphenoiditis is treated by an ENT doctor.
-If the symptoms are moderate and there are no signs of complications, conservative therapy is performed.
-If the inflammation is severe and there are symptoms of complications, or conservative therapy is not successful, the role of the surgical operation is decided.
+If the symptoms are moderate and there are no signs of complications, conservative therapy is carried out.
+If the inflammation is severe and there are symptoms of complications, or conservative therapy does not bring success, a surgical operation is decided upon.

-Main directions conservative therapy: firstly, to relieve nasal congestion, eliminate swelling of the nasal mucosa and improve the discharge of inflammatory exudate from the sphenoid sinuses with the help of sprays from the common cold, and secondly, it is antibiotic therapy (it is also possible to use corticosteroids).
+Main directions conservative therapy: firstly, relieve nasal congestion, eliminate swelling of the nasal mucosa and improve the discharge of inflammatory exudate from the sphenoid sinuses using sprays for the common cold, secondly, antibiotic therapy (the use of corticosteroids is also possible).

-ordinary vasoconstrictor drops from the common cold with any sinusitis can not be used for more than 2 or 3 days.
-The reason for this is that the traditional components of sprays cease to act effectively after 2-3 days, addiction develops to them, and they gradually begin to have opposite effects.
+ordinary vasoconstrictor drops for runny nose and any sinusitis, do not use for more than 2 or 3 days.
+The reason for this is that traditional spray components stop working effectively after 2-3 days, addiction develops to them, and they gradually begin to have the opposite effects.

-With sphenoiditis, it is optimal to use the following means from a cold:
+For sphenoiditis it is optimal to use the following means for a runny nose:

-Preparations that accelerate the cleansing of the sinuses from pus and mucus
+Drugs that accelerate the cleansing of sinuses from pus and mucus

-plant components of these drugs stimulate the function of the ciliated epithelium on the surface of the mucous membrane, which leads to more fast cleansing sinuses (which are lined from the inside with a mucous membrane and communicate through small openings with the nasal cavity) from mucus and pus accumulating in the sinuses.
+the plant components of these preparations stimulate the function of the ciliated epithelium on the surface of the mucous membrane, which leads to more quick cleansing sinuses (which are lined from the inside with mucous membrane and communicate through small openings with the nasal cavity) from mucus and pus accumulating in the sinuses.

 Antibiotics for sphenoiditis –

-Depending on the severity of the inflammation, antibiotics may be given orally or intravenously.
-Most the best choice An antibiotic for sphenoiditis is Amoxicillin in combination with Clavulanic acid.
-Preparations containing such a combination, for example: "Amoxiclav" or "Augmentin".
+Depending on the severity of the inflammation, antibiotics may be prescribed orally or intravenously.
+Most optimal choice The antibiotic for sphenoiditis is Amoxicillin in combination with Clavulanic acid.
+Preparations containing this combination, for example: “Amoxiclav” or “Augumentin”.

 Sphenoiditis is a rare but insidious pathology caused by inflammation of the sphenoid sinus.
 This is one of the forms of sinusitis, the most acute and actively developing.
-Cause sphenoiditis, perhaps the most harmless cold and untreated runny nose.
+The most harmless cold and an untreated runny nose can cause sphenoiditis.
 When bacteria and viruses enter the nasal membrane, inevitable pathological processes begin.

-The affected mucous membrane of the sphenoid sinus can negatively affect neighboring anatomical formations: ophthalmic nerves, bony septa and brain.
-Such a dangerous localization of inflammation often leads to serious complications.
+The affected mucous membrane of the sphenoid sinus can negatively affect the neighboring anatomical formations: optic nerves, bone septa and brain.
+Such dangerous localization of inflammation often leads to serious complications.
 You can protect yourself from the consequences.
-It is enough to know about the symptoms, and at the first suspicion of a health problem, consult a doctor.
+It is enough to know about the symptoms, and at the first suspicion of health problems, consult a doctor.

-There are frequent cases of asymptomatic course of the disease on early stages.
-But even in the absence of complaints and pronounced symptoms, the disease continues to develop.
-Sphenoiditis is dangerous for its invisibility and similarity of symptoms with other diseases.
+There are frequent cases of asymptomatic disease during early stages.
+But even in the absence of complaints and pronounced signs, the disease continues to develop.
+Sphenoiditis is dangerous due to its invisibility and similarity of symptoms with other diseases.

-With sphenoiditis pain may occur in the temples, in the forehead and eyes.
+With sphenoiditis painful sensations can occur in the temples, forehead and eyes.
 There is discomfort in the nose.
-The patient begins to feel weakness, performance decreases, insomnia may appear.
-Taking these symptoms for a common cold, many refuse the help of doctors and begin treatment in the usual ways.
+The patient begins to feel weak, performance decreases, and insomnia may appear.
+Mistaking these symptoms for a common cold, many refuse the help of doctors and begin treatment with the usual methods.

-Except medications resort to traditional medicine.
-Home treatment can help relieve inflammation, but it should not be uncontrolled.
+Except medications, resort to traditional medicine.
+Treatment at home can help relieve inflammation, but it should not be uncontrolled.
 Ignoring medical care for sphenoiditis is always a risk.
-Lost time and lack of results often ends in unpleasant complications.
+Wasted time and lack of results often results in unpleasant complications.

-Headaches accompany most inflammatory processes in ENT diseases, but sphenoiditis can be distinguished by aching pain in the back of the head.
-It is mild, goes away with pain medication, but can come back.
+Headaches accompany most inflammatory processes in ENT diseases, but Sphenoiditis can be distinguished by aching pain in the back of the head.
+It is not strong, goes away with painkillers, but can return.

-An unmistakable diagnosis can only be made good specialist, while simply examining, studying complaints and symptoms will not be enough.
-It will take a number of studies, in particular, x-rays of the sinuses and computed tomography.
+An accurate diagnosis can only be made good specialist, in this case, a simple examination, study of complaints and symptoms will not be enough.
+A number of studies will be required, in particular, x-rays of the sinuses and computed tomography.

-What provokes the disease?
+What causes the disease?
 Causes and features of sphenoiditis

-Symptoms of sphenoiditis can be a variety of infectious diseases, but the main provoking factor is anomalies in the structure of the sphenoid sinus.
+Symptoms of sphenoiditis can be a variety of infectious diseases, but the main provoking factor is abnormalities in the structure of the sphenoid sinus.
 It's all about her anatomical features, any deviations can lead to obstruction of the excretory tract.
-Let's highlight the most common:
+Let's highlight the most common ones:

-• Congenital pathologies of the excretory tract: asymmetry, the presence of additional holes and partitions;
+• Congenital pathologies of the excretory tract: asymmetry, the presence of additional holes and septa;

 • The appearance of a cyst blocking the excretory tract;